The dynamics of metric-affine gravity: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank Roberto Percacci for drawing their attention to a field approach towards metric-affine gravity and Yuri Obukhov for discussions.
-TPS was supported in part by the STFC and in part by a Marie Curie Incoming International Fellowship.
+TPS was supported in part by the STFC and in part by a Marie Curie Incoming International Fellowship. \\\\ {\bf Note added:} In the published version of this manuscript a term was omitted in the variation of actions (14) and (34).
+This omission had led to missing terms in equations (16), (19)-(22), (25)-(30) and (36), which were later corrected in an erratum.
+These corrections have been directly incorporated in this preprint.